Lumen Field: 2026 FIFA World Cup

 Lumen Field was subsequently announced in June 2022 as one of the 11 American venues, as well as one of five current MLS venues selected to host matches.
 Under preliminary plans by the city government, it would cost up to $10.5 million to host the World Cup matches, including installation of a temporary grass surface, policing the venue and practice fields, and managing a fan festival at the Seattle Center or on the city's waterfront.
 A revised estimate of $29.4 million was announced in 2025 with $19.4 million allocated by the state government to fund the installation of the temporary grass surface after the conclusion of the 2025 NFL season.
+The bleacher seats in the Hawks Nest were also replaced by permanent seats ahead of the tournament.
+The grass surface, laid on top of the existing turf and 12 to 14 in of sand and other materials, was first used for a United States women's team friendly in April and received favorable reviews.

-The bleacher seats in the Hawks Nest will be replaced by permanent seats ahead of the tournament.
-During the World Cup, the stadium will be temporarily renamed to "Seattle Stadium" in accordance with FIFA's policy on corporate sponsored names.
-Advertisements for sponsors will be temporarily covered or removed along with signs with the name "Lumen Field", including the 305 ft letters painted on the roof.
+During the World Cup, the stadium was temporarily renamed to "Seattle Stadium" in accordance with FIFA's policy on corporate sponsored names.
+Work to cover the existing Lumen Field signage began in late May alongside the installation of security fencing in the north parking lot; other advertisements for sponsors were temporarily covered or removed, including the 305 ft letters painted on the roof.
+The signage for Lumen Field was restored in early July and the grass surface is scheduled to be removed in August.
+The Seattle local organizing committee designated two themed matches—Juneteenth on June 19 and Pride on June 26—prior to the tournament draw.
+The Pride Match was played ahead of the Seattle Pride weekend by Egypt and Iran, which both announced objections to the label through their respective national associations.
+During the Juneteenth match, the stadium's seismometers registered a peak acceleration of 3.3 mm/s^{2} (0.13 in/s^{2}) after a United States goal was scored by Alex Freeman.

+2031 FIFA Women's World Cup

+In November 2025, Lumen Field was named one of 14 candidate venues in the United States for the 2031 FIFA Women's World Cup.
+The lone bid for the tournament had been submitted by the United States, Mexico, Costa Rica, and Jamaica.